 Public access

-Existing public access will be maintained on Mount Iron Recreation Reserve while we work to draft and adopt a Reserve Management Plan (RMP) for the site.
 If you’re planning to explore the area, we ask that you please stick to the public walking tracks and take note of signage identifying privately owned property.

 Get regular updates